emdb-empiar/sfftk-rw/docs/data_model.rst

 .. image:: global_external_references.png

 *	the **type** is the name of the resource - from our example this will be "empiar" (case-sensitive).
-Other examples are "go" for Gene Ontology, "emdb" for EMDB (see `Resources for External References`_ for the full list of supported resources)
+Other examples are "go" for Gene Ontology, "emdb" for EMDB (see :ref:`resources` for the full list of supported resources)
 *	the **otherType** is either a URI or IRI at which the accession (see **value**) is accessible) - from our example this would be https://www.ebi.ac.uk/pdbe/emdb/empiar/entry/10070/
 *	the **value** is the complete accession - from our example this is ``"10070"``
 *	the optional **label** is a string associated with this entry; for EMPIAR-10070 this is the title of the entry "Focused Ion Beam-Scanning Electron Microscopy of mitochondrial reticulum in murine skeletal muscle", and